 Doody Patrol takes their duty seriously!
 We aren't messing around when it comes to poo.
 Patrol our dog walking trails and playpens for any left behind droppings and dirty toys.
 These can harbor dangerous germs that can be spread to our pets.
 Poop and toys must be picked up regularly to keep our pets safe and healthy!

 Shelter life can be very stressful on an animal and sometimes boring!
 The enrichment program consists of volunteers collecting items to make toys and other enrichment items for the animals.
 These items and toys are intended to exercise the minds of the animals and keep them entertained.

-Assist shelter and administrative staff with mail outs, phone calls, making adoption bags, data entry, and more.
+Do you enjoy doing administrative work?
+You can assist shelter and administrative staff with mail outs, phone calls, making adoption bags, data entry, and more.

 Help us during Special Events

 On-site help at fundraising events, such as the K9 Fun Run, Par “Fore” Pets Golf Tournament, adoption events, and more is needed.
 We always need an extra pair of hands to make these events a success!